Pom Klementieff

 Pom Klementieff in her early years

-In 2005, Klementieff stepped onto the stage for the first time – at the Cours Florent drama school in Paris.
-After a few months, Pom won a creative competition at this school and received two years of free classes as a prize.
+In 2005, Klementieff first stepped onto the stage at Paris's Cours Florent drama school.
+Within months, Pom won a creative competition there, earning two years of free classes.

 First Roles

-Pom made her film debut in 2007.
-She got a part in the independent movie "After Him".
+Pom made her film debut in 2007, landing a part in the independent movie "After Him".
 Klementieff played the stepdaughter of Catherine Deneuve's character.
-The young actress had three days of shooting on set.
-In one of the scenes, she was supposed to push a man down the stairs, but accidentally fell herself.
+The young actress spent just three days on set.
+During one scene where she was supposed to push a man down the stairs, she accidentally fell herself.
 The director kept this scene in the final cut.
 Deneuve praised Pom's performance.

-Klementieff was given her first leading role two years later in the movie "Wolf".
+Two years later, Klementieff landed her first leading role in the movie "Wolf".
 The filming took place in Eastern Siberia.
-The actress described working on the film as an interesting experience - she befriended local nomads, played with trained wolves and even swam with a horse in a lake.
+The actress called working on the film an incredible experience - she befriended local nomads, played with trained wolves and even swam with a horse in a lake.
 "I learned to ride reindeer, drive a reindeer sled, cook reindeer meat and sew pants from reindeer skin," she said.

 Pom Klementieff in the movie 'Wolf'